trustgraph-ai/trustgraph/docs/cli/tg-start-flow.md

 ## Description

-The `tg-start-flow` command creates and starts a new processing flow instance based on a predefined flow class.
-Flow classes define the processing pipeline configuration, while flow instances are running implementations of those classes with specific identifiers.
+The `tg-start-flow` command creates and starts a new processing flow instance based on a predefined flow blueprint.
+Flow blueprintes define the processing pipeline configuration, while flow instances are running implementations of those classes with specific identifiers.

 Once started, a flow provides endpoints for document processing, knowledge queries, and other TrustGraph services through its configured interfaces.